Guide for Authors

 Types of Papers

-Contributions falling into the following categories will be considered for publication: Papers reporting original research, Reviews, Letters to the editor, Opinion papers, commentary, and others deemed appropriate.
+Contributions falling into the following categories will be considered for publication: Papers reporting original research, Reviews, Letters to the Editor, Opinion papers, Commentary, and other categories deemed appropriate.
+Authors should ensure to select the appropriate article type from the list of options when making your submission.
+Authors contributing to special issues should consult with the editor(s) to ensure the appropriateness of submission.

 Authors should ensure to select the appropriate article type from the list of options when making your submission.
 Authors contributing to special issues should consult with the editor(s) to ensure the appropriateness of submission.